12 Day Trading Tips for Beginners [Starter Guide]

 Is Day Trading Illegal?

 Beginners should start slowly in any investment style.
-Typically they begin with securities like stocks and limit their losses by trading shares with small risk and execute low-risk strategies on the markets.
+Typically they begin with securities like stocks and limit their losses by trading shares with small risk and execute low-risk strategies on the markets, allways considering a proper risk reward ratio day trading.
 Trades lead to positions and depending on your level of experience, your entry and exit result in profits and losses.

 How Do I Become A Successful Day Trader?